Redbird Volleyball: Season Preview

 Story by Jake Fogal

-NORML, Ill.- On the heels of winning Missouri Valley Conference title, the Illinois State Redbird volleyball team has its eyes locked on repeating.
+NORML, Ill.- On the heels of winning a Missouri Valley Conference title, the Illinois State Redbird volleyball team has its eyes locked on repeating.
 Feeling more confident than ever, head coach Leah Johnson enters her fourth season in an audibled spring season.
 Johnson holds a 65-and-33 record and has the utmost confidence that this team could do some special things in 2021.

 “This is a team that is pretty special and has a lot of potential.
 When you have five seniors that have all been in starting roles and significant roles for their entire career.
 It’s a pretty special senior class, but everyone underneath them is competitive,” said Johnson.